libmoon/libmoon/install-mlx.md

 	build.sh --mlx5 --mlx4

 Leave out Flags which are not needed.
 Currently only mlx5 is tested and has custom driver patches.
 However, user reported success with mlx4 devices.
+For mlx5, the warnings from ``bind-interfaces.sh`` can be ignored, since it is using a bifurcated driver (see DPDK docs about the MLX5 PMD).
+Just leave out ``bind-interfaces.sh`` and continue with ``setup-hugetlbfs.sh`` instead.

 Troubleshooting